GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     when GMT is running in compatibility mode).

 :doc:`psconvert`
-    Converts from PostScript to PDF, SVG, or various image formats.
+    Converts from PostScript to PDF, SVG, or various raster image formats.
     Previously known as ps2raster (this name is recognized when GMT is running in compatibility mode).

-In addition, two new programs have been added to the potential supplements:

-:doc:`gmtflexure <supplements/potential/gmtflexure>`:
-	Compute the flexural response to a 2-D (line) load.

-:doc:`grdflexure <supplements/potential/grdflexure>`:
-	Compute the flexural response to a 3-D (grid) load, using a variety or rheological models (elastic, viscoelastic, firmoviscous).

 New common options
 ------------------

-We have added a new lower-case GMT common option:
+We have added one new lower-case GMT common option:

 *  Programs that need to specify which values should represent "no data" can now use **-d**\ [**i**\ \|\ **o**]\ *nodata*.
 For instance, this